lengfeld/subpatch/website/tut/basic-usage.md

 The last command takes some seconds to execute.
 It downloads the git repository and extract the files.
 It uses revision `v1.15.2` of the git repository.
-It's a git tag that points to the current latest release of googletest.
+It's a git tag that points to the current latest release of GoogleTest.

 When the command finishes it prints the message

-    Adding subproject 'https://github.com/google/googletest' into 'googletest'...
+    Adding subproject 'googletest' from URL 'https://github.com/google/googletest' at revision 'v1.15.2'...
 Done.
     - To inspect the changes, use `git status` and `git diff --staged`.
     - If you want to keep the changes, commit them with `git commit`.
     - If you want to revert the changes, execute `git reset --merge`.